 New visitor tax must be spent wisely

-The main collection method will be a new Electronic Travel Authority, which visitors from visa-free countries like the UK and USA will have to complete before travel.
+The main collection method will be a new Electronic Travel Authority, which visitors from visa-waiver countries like the UK and USA will have to complete before travel.
 They will have to pay an estimated $9 for the ETA, on top of the visitor levy.
 The levy will be added to the cost of visas for visa-required countries like China and India.

 “The industry’s support for the introduction of the IVL is conditional on several factors.
 These include clarity on the decision-making process and allocating the funds to priorities that will enhance the visitor and community experience,” TIA Chief Executive Chris Roberts says.

 “We welcome the Government’s commitment that the new funding is to be ringfenced and that it is additional funding, not a replacement for existing Government expenditure.”

 TIA is also wary of further costs being imposed on international visitors and says no more taxes should be contemplated.

 “TIA is pleased that the Government has accepted two of its recommendations: that the IVL is set at $35 per person - the upper limit proposed in the consultation process – and that the rate is not changed for five years, to offer certainty to international visitors and the tourism industry,” Mr Roberts says.

 “We’re also happy to see that cruise and air crew are being exempted, as we asked.”

 Tourism has experienced remarkable growth in the last five years, creating jobs and new business opportunities, and significantly increasing the Government’s tax take, Mr Roberts says.